• Home

 • 1 egg

-1. Brown hamburger with onion.
-Add beans, tomatoes and taco seasoning and mix well.
+• Add the beans, tomatoes and taco seasoning to the hamburger and mix well.

-2. In a small bowl combine cottage cheese, egg, and mozzarella cheese.
+• In a small bowl combine cottage cheese, egg, and 1 cup of the shredded cheese.

-4. Spoon ½ of tomato sauce mixture into the bottom of a greased casserole dish.
-Place 3 – 4 lasagna noodles over the sauce.
+• Spoon 1/2 of salsa to the bottom of a greased 9x13 baking pan.
+Place 3 – 4 lasagna noodles over the salsa.

-8. Place remaining noodles on top of cheese mixture.
-Top with remaining tomato sauce mixture.
-Top with ½ cup of mozzarella cheese.
-Sprinkle with cilantro.
+• Place remaining noodles on top of cheese mixture.
+Top the noodles with remaining the remaining salsa.
+Then sprinkle 1/2 cup of shredded cheese over the top.

 Have you ever forced an expensive food on your family, when there was a frugal alternative?